docker-library/docs/postgres/README.md

 **Warning**: the Docker specific variables will only have an effect if you start the container with a data directory that is empty; any pre-existing database will be left untouched on container startup.

+**Warning**: Setting PGUSER, PGHOST, PGDATABASE and/or PGPASSWORD is not recommended.
+These environment variables may have unpredictable effects during initialization.
+Instead, use the POSTGRES_* environment variables as explained below.

 ### `POSTGRES_PASSWORD`

 This environment variable is recommended for you to use the PostgreSQL image.
 This environment variable sets the superuser password for PostgreSQL.
 The default superuser is defined by the `POSTGRES_USER` environment variable.